juice-shop/pwning-juice-shop/appendix/solutions.md

 Anyone who is logged in to the Juice Shop while clicking on this link will get their password set to the same one we forced onto Bender!

-:clap: Kudos to Joe Butler, who originally described this advanced XSS payload in his blog post
+👏 Kudos to Joe Butler, who originally described this advanced XSS payload in his blog post
 [Hacking(and automating!) the OWASP Juice Shop](https://incognitjoe.github.io/hacking-the-juice-shop.html).

 ### Dumpster dive the Internet for a leaked password and log in to the original user account it belongs to

-:wrench: **TODO**
+🔧 **TODO**

 ###  Perform an unwanted information disclosure by accessing data cross-domain